Wall Street rises as Fed rate move nears, earnings ramp up - KESQ

 After soaring through the pandemic thanks to super-low interest rates and a surge in demand from suddenly homebound customers, they’ve been struggling over the last year as the Fed has been furiously raising rates.

-Meanwhile, another partisan battle in Washington about the nation’s ability to borrow may add pressure on markets.
+Also adding pressure on markets is another partisan battle in Washington about the nation’s ability to borrow.
 Wall Street has seen this argument many times already, but if the two parties can’t agree to allow the U.S. government to borrow more, economists say it could create chaos in markets and cause a recession on its own.

 Crunch time appears to be in the summer, but each day that it grows closer increases the risk.